-Cracking down on tax evasion and avoidance
+Cracking down on offshore tax evasion and aggressive tax avoidance

-Tax evasion and aggressive tax avoidance impacts all Canadians
+Offshore tax evasion and aggressive tax avoidance impacts all Canadians

 Canada has one of the highest voluntary compliance rates in the world – most Canadians file and pay their taxes on time.
 But, a small minority still choose to not pay what they owe.
 This is not fair and has to stop.
-Tax schemes rob Canadians of important resources and deprive all levels of government of tax revenues that provides essential services to all Canadians.
+Tax schemes rob Canadians of important resources and deprive all levels of government of tax revenues that provide essential services to all Canadians.

 Canadian taxpayers should not be burdened with paying for those who do not pay their part.
-In order to ensure a tax system that is responsive and fair to all taxpayers, the Government of Canada takes continuous action to crack down on tax evasion and aggressive tax avoidance.
+In order to ensure a tax system that is responsive and fair to all taxpayers, the Government of Canada takes continuous action to crack down on offshore tax evasion and aggressive tax avoidance.

-Using intelligence gathered through a variety of tools at its disposal, and using experienced audit teams as well as through information sharing and collaboration with international partners, the Canada Revenue Agency (CRA) has a robust system in place to tackle tax evasion and aggressive tax avoidance on many fronts, both domestically and internationally.
+Using intelligence gathered through a variety of tools at its disposal, and using experienced audit and investigations teams as well as through information sharing and collaboration with international partners, the Canada Revenue Agency (CRA) has a robust system in place to tackle tax evasion and aggressive tax avoidance on many fronts, both domestically and internationally.

-There are ways you can also contribute and do your part in the effort to combat offshore non-compliance.
+There are also ways you can contribute and do your part in the effort to combat offshore non-compliance.

 - Reviewing high-value money transfers as they cross borders to and from Canada (Electronic Funds Transfers (EFTs) over $10,000) and studying specific offshore locations and certain financial institutions

 Since January 2015, the Government of Canada has required financial institutions to report international EFTs of $10,000 or more to the CRA, to help identify taxpayers who may be participating in aggressive tax avoidance or who may be attempting to conceal income and assets offshore.
-With funding announced in Budget 2016, the CRA now has an increased ability to more fully examine potential tax avoidance across jurisdictions of concern, in order to identify those taxpayers that may not be paying their fair share of taxes by hiding their assets.
+With funding announced in Budget 2016, the CRA now has an increased ability to more fully examine potential tax avoidance across jurisdictions of concern, in order to identify those taxpayers who may not be paying their fair share of taxes by hiding their assets.

 Get a quick view on results.